williehao/nginx-certbot/README.md

 -v "${PWD}"/:/etc/letsencrypt/ \
 williehao/nginx-cert:V20.04

-PS: don't use "--rm" if you want to auto update CA key
+PS: don't use "--rm" if you want to auto-update CA key
 ```

 #### How to check more messages